menu

 Windsor is a very small coastal town (i.e. on the ocean, a bay, or inlet) located in the state of North Carolina.
 With a population of 3,268 people and two associated neighborhoods, Windsor is the 227th largest community in North Carolina.

 Windsor is also nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
-Quite often, nautical areas such as these attract visitors and locals who come to enjoy the scenery and various waterfront activities.
+Such areas are often places that visitors and locals go for waterfront activities or taking in the scenery.

 The per capita income in Windsor in 2022 was $16,979, which is low income relative to North Carolina and the nation.
 This equates to an annual income of $67,916 for a family of four.
 However, Windsor contains both very wealthy and poor people as well.